-Luxury Lodges unlock the door to some of New Zealand’s finest Wildlife Encounters
+New Zealand's Luxury Lodges offer some of the finest Wildlife Encounters

-New Zealand’s trees and seas offer up a collection of wonderful wildlife encounters, to which some of nation’s finest luxury lodges can open the doors.
+North Island, South Island, Bay of Islands to Stewart Island; trees and seas offer up a collection of the New Zealand's finest wildlife encounters, to which some of the nation’s luxury lodges can open the doors.

 The Farm at Cape Kidnappers, Hawkes Bay

 A stay at Cape Kidnappers offers the opportunity (exclusive to lodge guests) to get up close and personal with New Zealand’s national icon – the rare and endangered, Kiwi.
 Unlike the welcoming locals (affectionately also known as ‘kiwis’), the iconic kiwi bird is a shy character and is notoriously hard to find.
 Head out on a Kiwi Discovery Walk with one of the expert rangers at Cape Kidnappers to assist with their Kiwi research and medical checks – monitoring, weighing and measuring kiwi chicks.
+Without doubt, one of New Zealand's finest wildlife encounters!
 Nature lovers will also love the opportunity to walk amongst a resident gannet colony on the property.

 Set on a 6,000 acre sheep and cattle farm of spectacular natural beauty, Cape Kidnappers also offers quad-biking and mountain-biking adventures, farm tours and spectacular walking trails – alongside horse-riding, pampering spa treatments and one of the world’s most stunning cliff-side golf courses.